Bingo America

-Bingo America is an American game show broadcast by Game Show Network.
+Bingo America is an American game show broadcast by Game Show Network from March 31, 2008 to January 2, 2009.
 The series follows two contestants as they try to compete to win up to $100,000.
 Additionally, the series lets at-home viewers print bingo cards online that allow them to play along with the show to win small amounts of money for themselves.

 Created and produced by Andrew Glassman, the show was originally hosted by Patrick Duffy and Crystal Wallasch.
 When its second season premiered on October 6, 2008, they were replaced by Richard Karn and Diane Mizota, respectively.

 Gameplay

 Main game

 Two contestants compete on each episode.
 On each turn, a Bingo ball comes out of the hopper and a question is asked.
 Each ball has a number from 1 to 75 and a letter in the word "BINGO" printed on it.
 If the question is answered correctly, the player earns the letter from that ball and the number on the ball is added in dollars to the bank, which starts at $500 (e.g., if G-50 comes out, the bank increases by $50).
 If the letter is a duplicate already earned by the player, no extra letters are earned.
 The first player that spells out BINGO from the earned letters wins the game.
 A Free-Space Ball with a sponsor's logo acts as a wild card in the game.
 The player who answers a question correctly when that ball is rolled out can choose any letter, and $100 is added to the bank.
 Two regular games are played.
 Contestants who win both games win the match and receive all the money in the bank.
 If each contestant wins one game, a five-question tie-breaker game is played.
 The first question's answer begins with a B, the second question's answer starts with I, and so on.
 The first to answer three questions correctly wins the money in the bank and goes on to play the Bingo Bonus Board for a chance at $100,000.

 If time runs short during a game, gameplay moves to a 50/50 round.
 In the 50/50 round the remaining questions of that game are asked in a multiple-choice fashion, with two possible answers given.
-Contestants who answer incorrectly at this point have credit for the question (and the given letter, if applicable) automatically given to their opponent; however, no money is added to the bank for that question.
+Contestants who answer incorrectly at this point have credit for the question (and the given letter, if applicable) automatically given to their opponent, however, no money is added to the bank for that question.